 - Sun hat

-The New Acropolis Museum is located on the pedestrian street of Dionisiou Areopagitou, the most beautiful pedestrian street of the city.
+The New Acropolis Museum is located on the pedestrian street of Dionisiou Areopagitou, the most beautiful pedestrian street in the city.
 The New Acropolis Museum is ideally situated at Dionisiou Areopagitou 15, 200 meters from Our Office.
 The entire area is considered to be one of the most exclusive in the city of Athens.

-The New Acropolis Museum is open daily (see time table below at *Additional Info) for Winter and Summer periods.
+The New Acropolis Museum is open daily (see timetable below at *Additional Info) for Winter and Summer periods.
 The shops, cafés, and restaurants are open on the same days and hours with a few exceptions.
-The extended opening hours from 8 AM until 8 PM or 10 PM on Thursdays, Fridays, and the weekends, are an excellent opportunity to spend a day in the museum or to combine it with a visit to the Acropolis archeological site.
+The extended opening hours from 8 AM until 8 PM or 10 PM on Thursdays, Fridays, and weekends, are an excellent opportunity to spend a day in the museum or to combine it with a visit to the Acropolis archeological site.